JanStoltman/Ardor3D/README.md

-Ardor3D
+JogAmp’s Ardor3D Continuation
 =======

-Ardor3D is a free Java based, professionally oriented, open source 3D graphics engine.
+JogAmp’s Ardor3D Continuation is a general-purpose, professionally oriented, open source, scenegraph based 3D Java engine for desktop and embedded environments, using JOGL for its hardware graphics acceleration [User's Guide](http://tinyurl.com/mpuu8or)